-We never guessed that we’ll sleep in yurt in Bulgaria and will browse the forests around Dobrogled, Varna with a buggy.
-It was a full of adrenaline, craziness and noise experience and it was totally worth the shaking and the post-noise in the years.
-Driving a buggy is something we suggest for those who fancy off-road and speed, as well as for those who want a slow ride around trees, bushes and fields.
+We never guessed that we’ll sleep in a yurt in Bulgaria and will browse the forests around Dobrogled, Varna with a buggy.
+It was full of adrenaline, craziness and noise experience and it was totally worth the shaking and the post-noise over the years.
+Driving a buggy is something we suggest for those who fancy off-road and speed, as well as for those who want a slow ride around trees, bushes, and fields.

 💡 Tip: Put on the seat belts and sit as you would in a car.
-Poses below are just for pictures, unless you want to fly our of the buggy.
+Poses below are just for pictures unless you want to fly out of the buggy.

 Flying with a hot air balloon over the Rose Valley